 As much as no one wants to think about the possibility their teen could make the mistake of drinking and driving, it could happen.
 Talk to your teen about the dangers associated with driving under the influence of alcohol, marijuana, and other substances, and make a plan for handling it.
 Letting your teen know you’d rather pick him or her up and go back for the car later could save his or her life.

 Your insurance agent can provide you with additional safety information and tips to offer your teen as he or she gets used to driving.
 If you’re looking for reliable car insurance and high-quality service, call on the trustworthy agents from Altra Insurance Services.
-We can also provide you with motorcycle, renters, and home insurance.
-San Diego residents should give us a call today at (800) 719-9972.
+We can also provide you with motorcycle, renters, and car insurance Chula Vista.
+Local residents should give us a call today at (800) 719-9972.